Kendall Jenner Shows Off Her Hourglass Figure In Sexy Crop Top, Shoots Moody Look At Camera

 As Harper’s Bazaar reports, Kendall Jenner also made quite the impression as she walked the Victoria’s Secret Fashion Show this year, drawing a great deal of public attention and praise for her stunning looks.
 From a punk-rock plaid getup that left little to the imagination to an enormously elaborate black and silver bikini complete with dark wings comprised of reeds and stars, no ensemble was too eccentric for the rising star.

 Kendall Jenner continues to be one of the hottest names in the modeling world.
-It remains to be seen what heights the young personality can achieve.
+It remains to be seen what heights the young celebrity can achieve.